ialmi/training_GitHub/README.md

 First, you need to add the changed files to the index.
 You are hereby staging them for commit.
 You can either stage a file or subfolder with `git add <path/to/file/or/folder>`, or stage all new changes with `git add .`

+Then you can commit them to the local repository with the `git commit` command.
+Every commit has to have a commit message, and it's better to add it at the end of the commit command with `git commit -m <"an informative commit message">`.
+You can also do everything in one go by calling `git commit -a -m <"an informative commit message">` (notice the `-a`, standing for add).
+This will only work if you want to stage and commit files that are already being tracked.
+If you created new files, you will need to call the `git add` command before you do `git commit`.

 &nbsp;<br>
 <img src="./images_readme/commit.png" width="600" >
 &nbsp;<br>